danvet/danvet.github.io/_posts/2017-07-10-github-why-cant-host-the-kernel.md

-An entirely different example that this isn't insane is the [only other relevant general purpose large scale OS project](https://www.microsoft.com/windows/) in the world *also* decided to have a monotree, with a commit flow modelled similar to what's going on in Linux.
+An entirely different example that this isn't insane is the [only other relevant general purpose large scale OS project](https://www.microsoft.com/windows/) in the world *also* decided to have a monotree, with a commit flow modelled similar to what's going on in linux.
 I'm talking about the folks with such a huge tree that they had to write an entire new [GVFS](https://github.com/Microsoft/GVFS) virtual filesystem provider to support it ...